MinuMThomas/Hangman-game/README.md

 - The home page will have a main banner with large ascii art image of main title.
 - Use the keyboard to guess a letter
--If your chosen letter exists in the answer, then all places in the answer where that letter appear will be revealed.
+- If your chosen letter exists in the answer, then all places in the answer where that letter appear will be revealed.
 - The site will have a navigation menu in the top right, consistent on all pages
 - The navigation menu will change to a hamburger menu on mobile and tablet devices
 - The main page will have 4 small images along with taglines to highlight the courses